I

 Neurodiversity in Children: Supporting Individual Differences

-Neurodiversity in children embraces the broad spectrum of unique abilities, neurological differences and skills while fostering an inclusive environment.
+Neurodiversity is about valuing difference as a natural part of human variation, and creating spaces where every child’s unique abilities can be nurtured.
 Embracing neurodiversity means understanding that neurological differences contribute to a rich and diverse community.
 As a society, we must create a nurturing and safe space where all children can thrive and live active, fun and enjoyable lives.

 neurodiversity in children